ava-labs/timestampvm/README.md

 This will automatically:
 * disable all rate limiting rules in AvalancheGo
-* activate the ProposerVM immediately (usually activates after 5 minutes on a new network)
+* activate the ProposerVM immediately (usually activates after 5 minutes on a new Subnet)
-* set the ProposerVM block proposer timer to have 0 delay (generate blocks as fast as possible)
+* set the ProposerVM block timer to have 0 delay (generate blocks as fast as possible)

-When running, you'll see a set of logs printed out indicating the current number of blocks per second being generated **and finalized** on a local network:
+When running, you'll see a set of logs printed out indicating the current number of blocks per second **generated and finalized** on a local network:
 ```
 INFO[11-18|09:19:58] Stats                                    height=0 avg bps=0.000 last bps=0.000
 INFO[11-18|09:20:01] Stats                                    height=261 avg bps=86.795 last bps=87.000